Singapore 101

 • Lim Chu Kang

 What is it?
-A wetland reserve of mangrove swamps, ponds, and home to 140 species of birds and a diversity of local wildlife.
+A wetland reserve of mangrove swamps, ponds, and over 200 species of birds and a diversity of local wildlife.

 Why go?
 Whether you’re a nature lover or simply looking for a change of scenery for your weekend walk, you can choose between three nature trails to soak up the views of the Sungei Buloh Wetland Reserve.
-Look out for the mudskippers, monkeys, and climbing crabs on the mangrove boardwalks.
+Look out for the mudskippers, monkeys, and climbing crabs crawling across on the mangrove boardwalks.
+You might even be lucky enough to spot the odd crocodile cruising through the waters.

 Don’t miss: The early bird catches the worm.
-Head down to the observation hides at the crack of dawn for some bird watching.
-Binoculars are available to rent if you haven’t got one.
+Head down to the observation pods at the quiet crack of dawn for a more successful bird watching session.
+Don’t forget to bring binoculars.

 • Things to do